- How do I say CPHRTM?

 How do I prepare for the NKE?

-The CPHRTM Knowledge Exam Preparation course offered by CPHR BC & Yukon is optional.
+The CPHR Knowledge Exam Preparation course offered by CPHR BC & Yukon is optional.
 The goal of the prep course is to provide a high-level theory review and strategies for writing and preparing for multiple choice exams.
 Prep courses are held in several communities across BC and are posted on the online calendar.

 How many times can I attempt the NKE?